 Stone found in nature, have to be quarried from their thick beds.
-After quarrying large pieces of stones, it is essential to break them into smaller sizes so that they can be used in buildings.
+After quarrying large pieces of rocks, it is essential to break them into smaller sizes so that they can be used in buildings.

-The stones are used in different types of masonry, therefore, it has to be cut and shaped to fit in the type of work needed.
+The stones are used in different types of masonry; therefore, it has to be cut and shaped to fit in the type of work needed.